GianMen91/cinnamon_rolls_shop/README.md

 The app is designed to work seamlessly across various screen sizes, providing a consistent and enjoyable experience on both small and large devices.

+###  Widgetbook Setup

+Widgetbook is used to visualize and test UI components in isolation.
+To run it, follow these steps:

+1. Navigate to the widgetbook directory: `cd widgetbook`
+2. Ensure generated files are up to date by running:  `dart run build_runner build -d`
+3. Start Widgetbook: `flutter run`

 ## Future Enhancements

 - Checkout Process: Implement a complete checkout process for users to finalize their orders.